gandazgul/k8s-infrastructure/README.md

 4. Install helm with ./k8s-config/installHelm.sh.
 This installs helm without tiller, instead it uses the tiller plugin to run tiller locally :)
     1. Test helm with:
     2. `helm tiller start` <-- starts bash with tiller enabled
-    3. `helm list` <-- Should see no output, if error then something went wrong
+    3. `helm list` <-- You should see no output, if error then something went wrong
     4. `exit`
 5. Install helmfile: `brew install helmfile` (for linux see helmfile's releases: https://github.com/roboll/helmfile/releases)
 6. Set default namespace for kubectl `kubectl config set-context $(kubectl config current-context) --namespace=services`